geleto/cascador-ai/README.md

 ### Template

 **What it does**: Processes a Cascada template to produce a final string output, with no LLMs involved.
 Ideal for presentation-layer tasks like generating HTML or Markdown.
+An optional `inputSchema` can be used to validate the `context` data.

 #### How to Create It
 *   **Providing the Template Directly**: This is the default behavior.
 The `template` property contains the template string.